Fourth generation of video game consoles: Mega Drive/Genesis

 The Mega Drive was released in Japan on October 29, 1988.
 The console was released in New York City and Los Angeles on August 14, 1989, under the name Sega Genesis, and in the rest of North America later that year.
 It was launched in Europe and Australia on November 30, 1990, under its original name.

 Sega built its marketing campaign around its new mascot Sonic the Hedgehog, pushing the Genesis as the "cooler" alternative to Nintendo's console and inventing the term "Blast Processing" to suggest that the Genesis was capable of handling games with faster motion than the SNES.
-Their advertising was often directly adversarial, leading to commercials such as "Genesis does what Nintendon't" and no scream at all.
+Their advertising was often directly adversarial, leading to commercials such as "Genesis does what Nintendon't" and the "SEGA!" scream.

 When the arcade game Mortal Kombat was ported for home release on the Genesis and Super Nintendo Entertainment System, Nintendo decided to censor the game's gore, but Sega kept the content in the game, via a code entered at the start screen.
 Sega's version of Mortal Kombat received generally more favorable reviews in the gaming press and outsold the SNES version three to one.
 This also led to Congressional hearings to investigate the marketing of violent video games to children, and to the creation of the Interactive Digital Software Association and the Entertainment Software Rating Board.
 Sega concluded that the superior sales of their version of Mortal Kombat were outweighed by the resulting loss in consumer trust, and cancelled the game's release in Spain to avoid further controversy.
 With the new ESRB rating system in place, Nintendo reconsidered its position for the release of Mortal Kombat II, and this time became the preferred version among reviewers.
-The Toy Retail Sales Tracking Service reported that during the key shopping month of November 1994, 63% of all 16-bit video game consoles sold were Sega systems.

 The console was never popular in Japan (being regularly outsold by the PC Engine), but still managed to sell 30.75 million units worldwide.
 By late 1995, Sega was supporting five different consoles and two add-ons, and Sega Enterprises chose to discontinue the Mega Drive in Japan to concentrate on the new Sega Saturn.
 While this made perfect sense for the Japanese market, it was disastrous in North America: the market for Genesis games was much larger than for the Saturn, but Sega was left without the inventory or software to meet demand.